aadcg/lisp-unit2/README.md

-All `assert-*` macros signal `assertion-pass` and `assertion-fail` by comparing their expected results to the actual results during exection.
+All `assert-*` macros signal `assertion-pass` and `assertion-fail` by comparing their expected results to the actual results during execution.
 All other values in the assert forms are assumed to be extra data to aid debugging.

 `assert-{equality-test}` macros compare the actual to the expected